TheRouletteBoi/PowerObfuscator/README.md

 Add the following items into the tutorial incase user encounters an errors.
 - Add -lc to your project library dependencies because memcpy is used in vxENCRYPT
 - EnstoneStringEncrypt requires you to overrride new and delete operators because it uses std::string.
 Best to use with libpsutils.h
+- you will need visual studio 2022 to build QT GUI app because extensions don't work with visual studio 2013
+- QT version used was 6.6.0

 # Prerequisites